michaelstoeckel/fullstackopen/part0/excercise_0_4.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    Note left of browser: Payload: the note as entered by the user server->>browser: Status 302 (redirect to exampleapp/notes)
+    Note left of server: Payload: the note as entered by the user server->>browser: Status 302 (redirect to exampleapp/notes)
     deactivate server